Fossj117/fossj117.github.io/_posts/2025-12-11-spinach-notes.md

 **Succession planting**: As described by [this](https://www.gardenary.com/blog/extend-your-growing-season-and-maximize-your-harvests-with-successive-sowing) link:

 > Succession planting, or successive sowing as it's also called by many gardeners, basically means to plant continuous rounds of seeds in the kitchen garden.
 I like to think of it as “never stop sowing”.

+## December 15

+Still slightly damp on top, but I think it's time for another watering.
+I don't want to risk things drying out.

+I am trying bottom-watering again, and did a full watering can in the bottom container (+ a bit of a second).
+Going to give it about 20 minutes.
+I may also spray the top again to be safe.
+The bottom-watering seemed to work better at getting things thoroughly moist throughout; I could see it on the top this time, so I think it's just about the amount of water needed.
+This amount seemed to work well.

+I am thinking about getting a moisture meter so I can test more confidently.
+The internet also suggests that testing weight is another approach (wet soil is heavier), which is an interesting idea.

+Some people online seem to recommend using a humidity dome for seedlings.
+This creates a "mini greenhouse" for seedlings, trapping moisture and keeping the soil from drying out.
+They are good for just the very beginning (germination), then need to be removed so that light can get to the leaves.

+Words:

+**Germination**: the development of a plant from a seed or spore after a period of dormancy.
+Seems to be mostly used to describe the step of going from full seed to a seedling / first sprout.

+**Seedling**: a young plant, especially one raised from seed and not from a cutting.

+**Imbition**: a special type of diffusion that takes place when liquid is absorbed by solids-colloids causing an increase in volume.
+This is the name of the process by which seeds take up water; they swell in size until they break the seed coat.
+The seed "imbibes" water.

+**Radicle**: the first part of a seedling to emerge from the seed, during the process of germination.
+Appearance of the radicle is sometimes considered the end of germination?

+As an aside, it's funny how many plant terms (sowing, seedling, germinate etc.) are deeply set metaphors in general speech; easy to forget they have plant meanings.